mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/max_number_of_disabled_static_rules/index.md

 {{AddonSidebar}}

 The maximum number of static rules that can be disabled on each static ruleset.
+See [static ruleset limits](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest#static_ruleset_limits) for more information on the static ruleset limits.

 Rules are enabled and disabled in static rulesets with {{WebExtAPIRef("declarativeNetRequest.updateStaticRules","updateStaticRules")}} and a list of disabled rules for a static ruleset is obtained with {{WebExtAPIRef("declarativeNetRequest.getDisabledRuleIds","getDisabledRuleIds")}}.